jxl9754/SOLUTION_STEVE_LIN/Challenging-2.README.md

 complexity = O(C(n,3))
 > Ans: O(n^3) for finding triple gifts

+Bonus
+=
 Bonus Question A:
 > Ans: Implemented in the function - finding_closest_three

 Bonus Question B:
-> Ans: We can load only the price as number and filter out any price larger than balance.
-Using the loaded numbers to find the pair numbers.
-Then searching the file with the given number to find the name of the item.
-It will be able to load a very big file
+> Ans: We can load only the prices as list of numbers and filter out any price larger than balance.
+Using the loaded list of numbers to find the closest pair numbers below balance.
+Then searching the input file with the given closest pair numbers to find the names of the items.
+It will be able to load a much bigger file